ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

 Create a GUI app in Python with PySide6
 =======================================

-This example shows how to create a graphical user interface (GUI) application in Python that uses PyMAPDL to compute the deflection of a square beam.
+This example shows how to create a graphical user interface (GUI) app in Python that uses PyMAPDL to compute the deflection of a square beam.

 Simulation setup
 ================